 A private equity, or PE fund, pools contributions from a variety of different investors in order to make larger investments.
 They’re often limited liability partnerships, which means there are fixed periods during which investors do not have access to their holdings.

-Instead, private equity funds allow investors to earn gains off debt and equity assets in a hands-off manner, without putting in much active work or research.
+Instead, PE funds allow investors to earn gains off debt and equity assets in a hands-off manner, without putting in much active work or research.
 Asset allocation and investments are managed by a dedicated individual or group, which earns money through annual fees as well as profit sharing.

 - Core equity funds generally invest in established commercial properties, which don’t carry risks like needing major improvements or experiencing losses for lack of consumer demand.
-The core strategy is simultaneously the least risky amongst private equity funds and, generally, the least gainful.
+The core strategy is simultaneously the least risky amongst PE funds and, generally, the least gainful.

 - Core plus equity funds generally follow the core strategy, but take a few more risks on properties that may require minor upgrades, leading to a higher risk-return ratio on average.